rendall/icebreakers/QUESTIONS.md

   * What book would you like to live in?
   * What boundaries have you set to ensure that you unplug from work?
   * What color best describes your personality today?
-  * What criteria helps you decide whether to say ‘no’ to something or commit to it?
+  * What criteria helps you decide whether to say ‘no' to something or commit to it?
-  * What current fact about your life would most impress your five-year-old self?
   * What do you enjoy most about what you spend your time on?
   * What do you value most in a friendship?
   * What do your parents think you do for work?